Rex Harrison: Personal life

 Alexander Walker wrote: "in looks and temperament, Rex went back to the Elizabethans.
 They would have called him 'a man of passionate parts'.
 His physique and looks were far more striking once middle age had literally stretched too smooth and callow a youthful face into a long, saturnine physiognomy, whose hooded eyes and wide mouth had satyr-like associations for some people."

 Harrison was married six times.
 In 1942, he divorced his first wife, Noel Margery Colette Thomas, and married actress Lilli Palmer the next year; they later appeared together in numerous plays and films, including The Four Poster.
-Whilst married to Palmer, he built a villa at Portofino, San Genesio, where over the years he hosted showbiz royalty including Laurence Olivier, Vivien Leigh and John Gielgud and royalty, the Duke of Windsor and his wife the Duchess.
+Whilst married to Palmer, he built a villa at Portofino, San Genesio, where over the years he hosted showbiz royalty including Laurence Olivier, Vivien Leigh and John Gielgud and real royalty, the Duke of Windsor and his wife the Duchess.

 In 1947, while married to Palmer, Harrison began an affair with actress Carole Landis.
 Landis took her own life in 1948 after spending the evening with Harrison.
 Harrison's involvement in the scandal by waiting several hours before calling a doctor and police briefly damaged his career and his contract with Fox was ended by mutual consent.

 In 1955, Harrison starred opposite Kay Kendall in The Constant Husband, and they had an affair.
 When he learned that Kendall had been diagnosed with myeloid leukaemia, he and Palmer agreed to divorce so that he could marry Kendall and provide for her care.
 Harrison and Palmer divorced in 1957 and he married Kendall the same year.
 Kendall died of myeloid leukaemia in 1959.
 Terence Rattigan's 1973 play In Praise of Love was written about the end of this marriage, and Harrison appeared in the New York production playing the character based on himself.
 Rattigan was said to be "intensely disappointed and frustrated" by Harrison's performance, as "Harrison refused to play the outwardly boorish parts of the character and instead played him as charming throughout, signalling to the audience from the start that he knew the truth about [the] illness."
 Critics, however, were quite pleased with the performance and although it did not have a long run it was yet another of Harrison's well-plotted naturalistic performances.